cyanoprem/supernova-prompts/memory_extraction/identity_and_motivation/ctx.md

       "action_type": "add",
       "content": "is motivated to use AI tools for fast and effective English learning" }
-  ],
-  "new_memories": [
-    "is an LLB first-year student",
-    "completed a Bachelor of Arts degree before pursuing law", "wants to learn English because legal proceedings in the High Court and Supreme Court are conducted in English", "is motivated to use AI tools for fast and effective English learning" ]
+  ]
 }

 example 2:
 current_memory:
-wants to become fluent in English speaking and improve grammar to confidently speak in front of others
+id: 1, wants to become fluent in English speaking and improve grammar to confidently speak in front of others

 conversation:
 assistant: “ज़रूर! मैं आपकी English में help करूंगी…”